Full Text of California SB843 as amended

 or business, created and operating pursuant to law,

-whose purpose is to beneficially own or operate a
+entity whose purpose is to beneficially own or operate a

 community renewable energy facility for the

-subscribers to the community
+subscribers to the community participants or owners of

-that
+that facility.

 (i) “Subscription” means an interest in a community facility.